kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic Example**

-First of all we have the receiver that has the implementation of every action that could be performed
+First we have the receiver that has the implementation of every action that could be performed
 ```php
 // Receiver
 class Bulb